Choosing Your Child's Healthcare Provider

 Babies and children are not just small adults—their healthcare needs are different.

-So, it is important to find a healthcare professional that can provide specialized
+So, it's important to find a healthcare professional that can provide specialized

 care.
 As a baby grows and develops, a healthcare provider is essential for routine